Behind the Scenes at Muddy Boots

 During the CSA season, planning for the coming week starts the weekend before pick-up.
 That is when the farmers begin planning out the share for the coming Wednesday.

 Justin at Burnt Rock Farm is the mastermind for the shares.
 He keeps a detailed spreadsheet that tracks the value of each item each week and also keeps a running total from week to week.
 This is what helps assure that the CSA is a win-win for our members and the farmers.
-Once Justin decides on the tentative large and small share he forwards the information onto Robin who starts working on the weekly newsletter.
+Once Justin decides on the tentative large and small share he forwards the information onto Courtney who starts working on the weekly newsletter.

 What’s a Tentative Share??

 Until the veggies are harvested on Tuesday, Justin doesn’t know exactly what will be in the share.
-There have been times that strawberries planned for the week ended up disintegrating on the vines due to multiple days of rain.
+There have been times that cucumbers planned for the week ended up disintegrating on the vines due to multiple days of rain.
 In other cases, conditions have been perfect for a bumper crop of early corn and members find it in the share even though it wasn’t listed in the newsletter.

 Early Tuesday Morning

-On Tuesday morning members receive the weekly email newsletter.
+Each Tuesday morning members receive the weekly email newsletter.
 The newsletter includes a listing of what the tentative share is, an update from the farmers on what is happening in their fields and recipes and storage tips.

 Wednesday Morning is like Grand Central Station